riastrad/cyberbspace/posts/2018/re-design.md

 ### Skeleton CSS

 To be perfectly blunt, CSS is an area of web-development that have absolutely no comfort with.
-I’ve known CSS and how it relates to HTML since my edgy days of editing my edgy MySpace<sup>TM</sup> page[^2] style back in Junior High/High School.
+I’ve known CSS and how it relates to HTML since my edgy days of editing my edgy MySpace™ page[^2] style back in Junior High/High School.

 I knew that it would be faster for me to use a boilerplate CSS library and tailor it to my specifications that it would be to start wholly from scratch.
 But I didn’t want to use some big, ungainly, and wholly generic (as a result of its ubiquity) thing like [Bootstrap](https://getbootstrap.com/docs/3.3/css/).